ra559/cis106/_docs/faq.md

 * Due to the limitations of associate degree programs.

 ## Why is this class so much work?
 * It is not.
 For every lecture, you will be assigned the equivalent of 2 hours of work.
-This is the required amount of time that a 1-credit class is designed to be studied each week.
+This is the required amount of time that a 1-credit class can consume each week.
 This course ensures that you study for 2 hours every week per lecture.
 The 2 hours of work are designed with the following assumptions:
   * You understand basic computer terminology.
   * You are efficient at using your computer.
   * You can follow instructions.